 The first bonus is very situational and dependent on player count, while the latter is quite rare.
 No wonder The Chosen have been adjusted to gain 15 VP per opponent at the start of the game.

 The Traders prefer to connect with other civilizations economically, not militarily.

 If you want to interact (and mess) with other players, you will like Traders.
 At every income turn, you can place a token on a territory tile.
-If it’s controlled by other player, you get the benefit on the tile.
+If it’s controlled by another player, you get the benefit on the tile.
 If it isn’t, you get VP for every adjacent territory controlled by opponents.

 The trick is to combine both bonuses.
 Examine the board and determine where the enemy will expand to.
-Place a token there, gain VP and later (when they conquer) also gain the benefit on the tile.
+Place a token there, gain VP, and later (when they conquer) also gain the benefit on the tile.
 Traders are more powerful on a crowded map (3 or 5 player game).

 Apparently still not strong enough (or the players don’t know how to play them), they get two more resources at the start.